pinheir0g/pinheir0g/README.md

 I started to learn about technology and development in the beginning of 2022.
 In this time I started my studies with Python, took a free course and then got to know other areas of programming.

-Today, I have basic knowledge of Python, SQL, html-css, Linux, Git, API's.
+Today, I have basic knowledge of Python, SQL, html-css, Linux, Git, FastAPI, Flask.

 ## Detailed Information

 - Name: Gustavo Pinheiro
-- Age: 23
+- Age: 24
 - Living in: Rio de Janeiro - RJ, Brazil
-- Focused on Learning: Python - SQL
+- Focused on Learning: Python in web development